Enterprise Policy Manager

 Exemptions

-When creating a cooldown policy, you can exclude specific repositories, formats, and local packages from the policy scope by using the configuration fields described in Policy configuration.
+When creating a cooldown policy, you can exclude specific repositories, formats, and local packages from the policy scope by using the options described in Policy configuration.

 Note